 Establishing an arc is one of the simplest tasks undertaken when setting out a project.
 The tape or some other measure is fixed at the origin point and swung around to scribe the arc, with reference pins knocked in every few metres, as warranted by the radius of the arc.
 Some inaccuracy may occur with large radii (15 metres or more) if the tape or measure sags, or if it is caught by the breeze, but generally speaking, it couldn't be much simpler....except, of course, when the origin is obstructed and inaccessible because it lies inside a building, behind a wall or in the middle of a tree!

 Thankfully, there are a few 'tricks of the trade' that can be used when the origin point is inaccessible for whatever reason:

 With this method, the arc is plotted out in a CAD system or on paper and a chord is drawn between the two tangent points (start or arc and end of arc).
 The chord is divided into a number of equal segments and the perpendicular offset from the chord to the arc is measured (or calculated) and recorded.

 Out on site, the drawing is recreated by stretching a string line between the tangent points, measuring and marking the segments as determined in the office, and then measuring and marking the offsets.

-In the example shown opposite, the origin is obstructed by the wall at the rear boundary of the proposed pathway.
+In the example shown below, the origin is obstructed by the wall at the rear boundary of the proposed pathway.